 Interns’ relationship with management

-Can I run an unpaid internship program?
+Can I hire an unpaid intern?

 Internships can be paid or unpaid as it is legal to have unpaid interns in Queensland.
 It is important that the relationship between an unpaid intern and the business is not an employment relationship.
 You can protect yourself against claims by having the unpaid intern sign an Unpaid Internship Deed.
 To ensure that your business is complying with the Fair Work Act 2009 (Cth), you must ensure that: